hsbc/mrpusa/README.md

 ### Measuring Real Power Usage of Software Applications Overview:

-MRPUSA serves to configure and access data across our different API endpoints and databases to aggregate data on our inventory, that is then utilised according to our methodology to arrive at an emission figure for a given device, cluster or service.
+MRPUSA serves to configure and access data across our different API endpoints and databases to aggregate data on an inventory, that is then utilised according to our methodology to arrive at an emission figure for a given device, cluster or service.
 Written primarily in Java, using Spring framework and Maven build management, this application can be broken down at a high level to three components: configuration files, data collection jobs & write streams for declaring collected data's destination.
 Currently, write streams and some configuration files are written